ArcturusNavigation/tdr/README.md

 If you don't have Nix, you should [install it](https://github.com/DeterminateSystems/nix-installer).
 It will be [quite useful](https://github.com/orgs/ArcturusNavigation/repositories?q=lang%3Anix&type=all).

 This project uses the [Nix](https://nixos.org) build system with [Typix](https://loqusion.github.io/typix/) for declarative and reproducible [Typst](https://typst.app/) document builds.
+The [Stargazer theme](https://touying-typ.github.io/docs/themes/stargazer) for [Touying](https://touying-typ.github.io/) is used for most presentations.
 Run the following commands to build and preview any document within this repository:

 ```sh
 cd src/<document>